Skip to main content

 Somewhere along the way, something unexpected happened.
 I rediscovered programming.
 I had first picked up C++ as a teenager, but I had set that interest aside for years.
 It wasn’t until my Finance thesis, where I decided to run a Monte Carlo simulation, that I jumped back in.
 I had to teach myself Python from scratch and write hundreds of lines of code.
 That spark only grew stronger.
 During my second master’s, I worked as a research assistant and quickly realized how much I disliked repetitive tasks.
 That tendency towards “productive laziness” pushed me to automate parts of the statistical analysis process.
 I even began writing my own Stata commands, not because I had to, but because I wanted to make the work more efficient and less boring.

-As I look toward pursuing my PhD in Economics at Concordia University, I’m motivated by three questions.
+As a PhD candidate in Economics at Concordia University, I am motivated by three questions.
 What is value?
 How is it priced?
 Why is it priced that way?
-As I seek to understand further the disparity between intrinsic and perceived value, my curiosity, independence, and laziness will nurture my interest in programming and automation as I explore new skills and research tools.
+As I examine the disparity between intrinsic and perceived value, my curiosity and independence continue to shape my interest in programming, automation, and new research tools.

 Interests